ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 The goal of this setup was to create a USB key that could be used to easily create a hassle-free desktop install method for a gaming PC, but may suit other purposes as well.

+## TOO LONG, WON'T READ

+Fair enough, if you've already got Windows installed and want to rid it of the numerous annoyances with one quick script, you can find that in the "PostInstall" folder.
+This script is from [4chan](http://boards.4chan.org/g/thread/49538199/windows-10-general-thread-30) and is actually very handy, but my goal is to stop this from happening in the first place, rather than fixing it after the fact.

+To run it:
+* Press the Windows key
+* Type "powershell"
+* Right click on "powershell" and select "run as administrator"
+* Paste the following: `Set-ExecutionPolicy RemoteSigned`
+* Run `4chan-win10.ps1`

 ## Download Windows 10
 Use the [Windows media creation tool](https://www.microsoft.com/en-ca/software-download/windows10) to get a copy of Windows 10.
 Once your media is created, git clone this repository (or donwload a zip) and add all of the files to the root of the USB stick.